-The first residential hunting licenses were introduced in 1895 and considered widely successful in creating funds for the new fish and wildlife agencies.
+The first residential hunting licenses were introduced in 1895 and were considered widely successful in creating funds for the newly established state fish and wildlife agencies.
 Despite having jurisdiction over the fish and wildlife within the state, the overwhelming majority of state game agencies have little control over setting the price of licenses, permits, and tag fees.
-Without that authority, this process makes it adjust license fees to effectively manage fish and wildlife on behalf of the public and implement recruitment, retention, and reactivation programs.
+State fish and wildlife agencies have long been recognized as the primary, and most well-equipped, managers of fish and wildlife in the United States.
+Staffed by trained professionals these agencies carry out on-the-ground conservation efforts and possess a clear understanding of their states’ conservation priorities.
+They are in the best position to effectively manage fish and wildlife on behalf of the public and implement recruitment, retention, and reactivation programs.

 The first clear system of residential hunting licenses did not appear in the United States until 1895, with the state of Michigan issuing a 50-cent license for hunting deer.
 The success of this program prompted many states to follow suit, and by the early 20th century, newly created state fish and wildlife agencies were issuing licenses across the country.
 These licenses, sold and enforced by state game agencies, were designed to generate funding for the agencies to sustainably manage wildlife populations.
 Since their inception, there have been debates on how to price these licenses and who should set their price.
 Despite having jurisdiction over the fish and wildlife within the state, the overwhelming majority of state game agencies have little control over setting the price of licenses, permits, and tag fees.
 Rather, the authority often rests with the state legislature, requiring new legislation each time the state needs to change the fees in order to keep up with inflation.
 This process makes it difficult to increase license fees to effectively manage fish and wildlife on behalf of the public, often resulting in sudden, large price jumps when fees are finally increased after many years.